 Adequate nutrient intake is an important part of managing the symptoms and long-term risks associated with an early menopause.
 This help sheet contains some of the key vitamins and minerals you should be watching, along with dosages and food sources.
-You can also find — a list of other natural remedies — including herbs, phytoestrogens, supplements and the symptoms they may help alleviate.
+You can also find a list of other natural remedies, including herbs, phytoestrogens, supplements and the symptoms they are alleged to help alleviate.

 This brief fact sheet explores Premature Ovarian Failure (POF) in a scientific capacity.
 It includes a description of the four stages identified by specialists, including Primary Ovarian Insufficiency (POI), and what each stage means.

 We explore various different herbs and supplements that have been touted for their ability to tackle menopausal symptoms.
 This includes a thorough investigation of related scientific studies and the truth regarding the effectiveness of these various options.